zacmea/project2/README.md

 ## Special Thanks
-Thanks to classmate Tyler Carson for helping me find the API I used to create my seed.js model.
+-Thanks to classmate Tyler Carson for helping me find the API I used to create my seed.js model. <br>
-Thanks to gitHub user aptash for creating the [Vivino API]([url](https://github.com/aptash/vivino-api)) Thanks to instructors Billie & Justin for giving their time to thought-partner and debug with me.
+-Thanks to gitHub user [aptash](https://github.com/aptash) for creating the [Vivino API](https://github.com/aptash/vivino-api) <br>
+-Thanks to instructors Billie & Justin for giving their time to thought-partner and debug with me. <br>
-Thanks to the cohort's Discord crew for keeping me on track and accountable throughout the project.
+-Thanks to our cohort's Discord crew for keeping me on track and accountable throughout the project.